Eye-tracking: Striking the Balance of Insight and Intervention

 The Future of Our Eyetracking Research

 If poets believe the eyes are the window to the soul, can education researchers use the eyes to gain access to the brain?
-We think so, and there is science to support it.
+We think so, and there is a science to support it.
 The activity of the eyes gives an indication of the functioning of the locus coeruleus (LC).
 The LC controls the production of noradrenaline and other neurotransmitters.
 Through millisecond measures of eye movements, we can measure neuroactivity.

 The LC is the primary source of noradrenaline.
 It belongs to the ‘reticular activating system’, an area critical for arousal and wakefulness.
 The activity of LC neurons also varies with specific cognitive processes, resulting in the concerted release of noradrenaline in multiple target areas, and very complex effects, depending upon local parameters.

-The neuromodulatory system is the key that can unlock critical functions, including stress response, attention, emotion, motivation, decision making, and learning and memory.
+The neuromodulatory system is the key that can unlock critical functions, including stress response, attention, emotion, motivation, decision-making, and learning and memory.

 In our next study, we will measure the test performance and pupil dilation of students in a blended learning environment and contrast their performance and pupil dilation with students who’ve been in traditional lecture environments.

 We are on the ground floor of using EyeTracking technology to better understand pedagogical interventions based on constructivism.
 The future is vast and promising.
-Not only can EyeTracking provide invaluable insight into educational research and learning, EyeTracking education research may help reduce anxiety while learning.
+Not only can EyeTracking provide invaluable insight into educational research and learning, but EyeTracking education research may also help reduce anxiety while learning.
 It is already being used to diagnose Autism Spectrum Disorder, ASD, in children younger than 18 months.
 With early diagnosis, children with ASD can receive necessary treatment, assistance, and support experiences in both school and home learning environments to support optimal cognitive development.

-Another motivation for doing this work is to become more familiar with EyeTracking technology, and it’s potential.
+Another motivation for doing this work is to become more familiar with EyeTracking technology, and its potential.
 Familiarization will lead to refinement and, ultimately, greater impact in learning environments for neurotypical and neuro-atypical learners.
 EyeTracking technology allows researchers to strike a balance between insight and positive pedagogical interventions.